 with a total of 12 different numbers to land on.

+When the music stopped, one number was drawn and the lucky winner headed to the treat table to make their selection.
 Unfortunately, Kippy & Steve came home today with TOO.MANY.TREATS including Lemon cake, Seven-Layer bars, and Triple-Chocolate Fudge bars.
 Needless to say, Steve is taking a bunch of them to work tomorrow because I can't have that much temptation in the house!!

 Hand o'er yer loot or I'll make ya walk t' plank unless ya want me ta run ya thru w' me sword!!!